hbctraining/Intro-to-R-with-DGE/lessons/11_DGE_count_normalization.md

 <img src="../img/deseq_workflow_normalization.png" width="200">

-The raw count data is affected by various factors that need to be accounted for and "normalized".
-A few of these factors are listed below:
+The counts of mapped reads for each gene is proportional to the expression of RNA ("interesting") in addition to many other factors ("uninteresting").
+The main factors often normalized for are listed below:

  - **normalization for sequencing depth:** necessary for comparison of expression of the same gene between samples.
 In the example below, sample 2 has a higher total number of reads associated with it.